-We’ll be on this freeway for more than two hours this morning before we veer off into north-central Texas.
+We’ll be on this freeway for more than two hours before we veer off into north-central Texas.

 Interstate 10 is the southernmost cross country freeway in the United States.
 It’s only one of three that travels from Pacific coast to Atlantic coast.
 The other two are Interstate 80 and Interstate 90.

 More than an hour and a half into our drive, we cross from the Mountain Time Zone to the Central Time Zone and coast into Van Horn.
 The community of nearly 2,000 people is actually the westernmost incorporated city in Texas, and perhaps the country, on Central Time.

 Van Horn has been around since the 1850s when the town was established along the San Antonio-El Paso Overland Mail Route.
 The arrival of the Texas and Pacific Railway in 1881 helped spur a little growth, but Van Horn has existed pretty quietly since then.

 The city is probably best known as a stopping point along one of the popular routes to Carlsbad Caverns National Park an hour and a half away in New Mexico.
 It’s estimated that 10,000 vehicles pass through Van Horn on a daily basis on their way to the caverns and other destinations.

 Although it’s farther from the Mexico border than El Paso, Van Horn officials do deal with border crossing issues.
 In late March 2021, local law enforcement agencies agreed to work together because of the increase in incidents of human smuggling.
 In late May, the mayor declared a state of emergency in her town due to the “elevated risk” of exposure to COVID-19 variants related to human trafficking.
 The day before the announcement, the Border Patrol reported that 115 undocumented people had been found in Van Horn in a single day.